Step-by-step instructions for tasks related to University credit:

 - Cardholders will print a copy of their statement using USBank Access Online https://access.usbank.com identifying each transaction made with the PCard during the last billing cycle.

 - Attach all receipts to the back of the statement in the order that they appear on the statement.
-Include additional documentation that may be required such as a Hospitality form, Missing Receipt affidavit, Pre-Purchase Authorization, Certificate of Insurance, etc.
+Include additional documentation that may be required such as a Food & Beverage/Community Relations Event Approval Form, Missing Receipt affidavit, Pre-Purchase Authorization, Certificate of Insurance, etc.

 - Provide reconciled statement with attached receipts to your manager (approving Official) for review and approval.